Repair Multiple Dental Problems With Full-Mouth Reconstructions

 Dentures are still very much in use.
 Not only do they work great to replace a full arch of teeth on the top or bottom of your mouth, but new advances in dentistry mean they are much less likely to move around in your mouth.
 We can offer full dentures (which use adhesive and suction to hold onto your gums) and partial dentures (which replace only a few teeth in a row and are held on by clasps attached to your existing teeth).
 But to really secure them, we offer implant-supported dentures that attach to dental implants.

 If your teeth are damaged or missing, our full-mouth reconstructions can restore your smile so it’s back to its old self again.
-For more information about full-mouth reconstructions, or to make your next appointment, call today at 203-372-1220 for full-mouth reconstruction Bridgeport, CT area and 203-378-9737 for full-mouth reconstruction Stratford, CT area appointment.
+For more information about full-mouth reconstructions, or to make your next appointment, call today at 203-372-1220 for full-mouth reconstruction Bridgeport, CT area and 203-378-9737 for full-mouth reconstruction Shelton, CT area appointment.
 You can also use our convenient online form to contact either location.